flaudisio/container-labs/README.md

-# Docker Compose Labs
+# Container Labs

-Miscellaneous Docker Compose configurations for learning and testing purposes.
+Miscellaneous Docker Compose and Nomad configurations for learning and testing purposes.

 > **WARNING:** source code in this repository is **NOT SUITABLE FOR PRODUCTION**.
 Use with caution!